-We ask those who seek to join our volunteer workforce to attend an orientation, make a commitment of 5 hours per month, and to successfully complete a background check.
+We ask those who seek to join our volunteer workforce to attend an orientation, make a commitment of 5 hours per month.
 Volunteers under 18 must be accompanied by a parent or guardian.
 If you are interested in partnering with us toward our mission of Shelter and Support in a Spiritual Setting and would like to attend an upcoming orientation.
-Individual orientations are scheduled upon request, simply contact our Volunteer Coordinator at IAnderson@churches-united.org or call at 218-236-0372.
+Individual orientations are scheduled upon request, simply contact our Volunteer and Donations Coordinator at email@example.com or call at 218-236-0372 ext.
+225.

 Registration is required-space is limited.

 Students who are required to complete service hours as part of a course requirement are invited to join our volunteer force by meeting the same requirements as individuals.
-For those who are unable to commit to the individual requirements, we offer an invitation to serve as a drop-in volunteer between 2pm and 6pm on Wednesdays in the community thrift store/donations sorting area or with special projects.
+For those who are unable to commit to the individual requirements, we offer an invitation to serve as a drop-in volunteer please give a one day notice if you are interested in drop in Wednesday.

 Youth and Civic Groups

 Youth groups and civic groups provide a wonderful opportunity for us to get needed work done while offering a service learning component to those who are volunteering.
-If you have a group and would like to schedule a service project, please contact our Volunteer Coordinator at IAnderson@churches-united.org .
-You are also welcome to call 218-236-0372 with any questions or concerns.
+If you have a group and would like to schedule a service project, please contact Member and Community Outreach at firstname.lastname@example.org .
+You are also welcome to call 218-236-0372 ext.
+225 with any questions or concerns.
 Although we strive to fill requests to serve, please understand we must give priority to member churches and cannot fill every request.
 Flexible dates can be helpful when scheduling your project.
 Please plan to schedule at least 2 weeks in advance.
-For groups of youth ages 18 and younger, one adult is needed for every 6 youth.
+For groups of youth ages 18 and younger, one adult is needed for every 10 youth.

-Our meals are served by serving groups of 4 or more individulas who are able to comit to at least one year and one meal per month on a scheduled rotation.
+Our meals are served by serving groups of 4 or more individuals who are able to commit to at least one year and one meal per month on a scheduled rotation.
 If your group would like to consider this as a way to serve, please contact Julio at JVillamil@churches-united.org.
-We will contact you to discuss potential open dates and further details.
-We have 3 open spots for brunch on the weekends.
+He will contact you to discuss potential open dates and further details.

-We are always open to new ideas or projects!
-If you or your group would like to serve by coordinating a special project, please contact our Volunteer Coordinator at Ianderson@churches-united.org.
+We are always open to new ideas or projects; for example, piano lessons, game nights, movie nights etc. If you or your group would like to serve by coordinating a special project, please contact our Volunteer and Donations Coordinator at email@example.com.
 We will contact you to discuss your project and whether it is one we are able to take advantage of within the time-line your request.
 Thank you for including us in your project ideas.